 The English curriculum is underpinned by the four strands of literacy: reading, writing, speaking and listening and our intent is for students to leave East Barnet School as confident and effective communicators in English.

 We are fortunate in having an excellent Library with the best view in Barnet and we provide students with a range of activities throughout the year such as author visits and competitions to help enthuse and encourage our students to become lifelong readers.
-Additionally, all students will take part in creative writing sessions with our Author-in-Residence, Caroline Green who has published a range of novels.
+Additionally, all students will take part in creative writing sessions with our Writer in Residence, Caroline Green who has published a range of novels.

 Clearly, we are passionate about reading and as part of our adaptive teaching ethos, we regularly introduce new and diverse texts that explore issues arising in society.
 We are passionate about challenging prejudice and promoting equality.